terrotim/shiny-wobbuffet/README.md

 #Fire Emblem Fates Pairing Planner

-A small Java application that provides stats and numbers to facilitate players in pairing up units.
+A small Java application that provides stats and information of all playable units in the game Fire Emblem Fates to facilitate players in pairing up units, either for a casual play or optimized run.
 User interface uses Slick2d.
 Trying to address bugs and inaccurate data.

 **Features**